ververica/flink-training/README.md

 > IntelliJ will ask you for the latter when you open a Scala file.
 > Please note that Scala 2.12.8 and above are not supported (see [Flink Scala Versions](https://nightlies.apache.org/flink/flink-docs-stable/docs/dev/datastream/project-configuration/#scala-versions for details))!

-> **:information_source: Note for Eclipse users:** You likely need to run this command from the project directory,
+> **:information_source: Note for Eclipse users:** Several Gradle projects (e.g., ride-cleansing) in this repo
-> in order for Eclipse to detect the Gradle project dependences correctly:
+> depend on the Gradle project `common`.
+In order for Eclipse to detect the Gradle project dependencies correctly:
+> You likely need to run the following command:
 >
-> `cd flink-training`
+> `cd flink-training; ./gradlew cleanEclipse cleanEclipseProject cleanEclipseClasspath eclipse`
 >
-> `./gradlew cleanEclipse cleanEclipseProject cleanEclipseClasspath eclipse`
->
-> Then, set `Without test code` to `no` in the project dependence, see the screenshot:
+> Then, in the Gradle project that depends on `common`, set `Without test code` to `No` in the project dependence
+> setting.
+See the screenshot:
 > ![dependency-fix](images/project-dependency-fix-test-code.png)

 ## Use the taxi data streams